SiliconLabs/peripheral_examples/series2/lesense/lesense_decoder/readme.txt

 arcs are used here.
 Also note that this is a Moore state machine, so the output will only depend on the state, not the input.

-Use Simplicity Studio's Energy Profiler to observe current consumption while example runs in low energy mode.

 Note: In project where the device enters EM2 or lower, an escapeHatch
       routine is usually recommended to prevent device lock-up.
 This example has implemented a escapeHatch, where if the user holds down push-button 1 when resetting the device, the escapeHatch will hold the device in EM0 state to allow debug connection

+To observe current consumption,
+1. In main.c, set EM2_DEBUG to 0
+2. Build the project and use Energy Profiler to observe current consumption
+3. Current consumption should be around 3.8uA for EFR32FG23

 How to test:
 1. Build the project and enter debug mode